The Spoons Diagnosis Fund

 Who qualifies:

-Partner organizations handle eligibility screening.
+Partner organizations handle referrals.
 The fund covers upcoming assessments — including assessments you've been quoted for but haven't yet scheduled.

 Accessibility: If you can't complete a standard application form due to burnout, executive function barriers, or any other reason — contact fund@getspoons.app and we'll figure out an alternative.
 We're not going to gatekeep diagnosis funding behind a form.

-Partner organizations will be listed here by name and region when the fund opens in January 2027.
+The fund launches with partners in 2–3 US regions.
+Partner organizations will be listed here by name and region when the fund opens.
 Coverage starts in a few US regions and expands as the fund grows—new partners are added every year.

 If your region isn’t covered yet, you won’t be forgotten.
 Until then, please email fund@getspoons.app with “notify me” in the subject line and we’ll let you know when applications open in your area.
 That’s it.
 No forms.
 No follow-up questions.